raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 1. We should not abstract based on one or two applications, wait until we have three uses for an abstraction.
 That applies to `Hash` and `AutovivifyingHash`.
 2. It's slightly easier to adopt something like `Hash` is we can get it from a library.
 3. Our consideration around how the [rule of three] does not apply if we ourselves are writing a library: It's our job to guess that dozens or hundreds of downstream users will adopt our abstraction.
+4. If we need arbitrary objects as keys, or if we prefer a more pure OO approach, a `Map`-based approach may be preferred.
-4. Auto-vivification is not much of a win for immutable data, but may be useful if we are constantly adding data to tree-like structures.
+5. Auto-vivification is not much of a win for immutable data, but may be useful if we are constantly adding data to tree-like structures.
-5. Premature optimization is the root of all evil, but it's not wrong to be aware of the performance of our implementation.
+6. Premature optimization is the root of all evil, but it's not wrong to be aware of the performance of our implementation.

+**ttfn!**

 ----